Esch-sur-Alzette: Local

+Esch is governed by its communal council, consisting of 19 councillors.
+Communal elections take place every 6 years, under a system of proportional representation.
+Currently the mayor is Christian Weis, of the Christian Social People's Party (CSV).
+The governing majority on the council consists of the CSV, the DP and The Greens.

+Demographics

 Places of interest

 The Lankelz miniature railway operates on Sunday afternoons and public holidays from May to mid-October.

-Esch is home to the Conservatoire de Musique.
+Esch is home to the Esch Conservatory of Music.

 The city has the longest shopping street in Luxembourg.